Superhero Dog Injured In House Fire Becomes Therapy Dog For Burn Victims

 He’s brilliant.
 I knew that there were some problems, some challenges that were happening, and I wanted to get in there and help.

-At the moment, Mandy is working on distraction training, to ensure Taka is able to listen in a distracted environment.
+Mandy is currently working on distraction training to ensure Taka is able to listen in a distracted environment.
 He first has to get his AKC Canine Good Citizen before he’ll be able to qualify as a therapy dog.

 But Mandy’s hopeful, saying: